FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 1. Follow the same steps in 8.1, but this time, set the `Application version build` number to '0'.
 2. Build and flash this new application binary with a lower version number.
 ```
-idf.py -p PORT flash monitor
+idf.py -p PORT encrypted-flash monitor
 ```
-**NOTE**: If Flash Encryption was enabled, instead of `flash`, you must use `encrypted-flash` to flash the board for this step.
+**NOTE**: Since Flash Encryption was enabled in the previous steps, instead of `flash`, we use `encrypted-flash` to flash the board for this step.

 ### 8.3 Upload the binary with the higher version number (created in step 8.1) and create an OTA Update Job
 1. In the navigation pane of the AWS IoT console, choose 'Manage', and then choose 'Jobs'.